Pregnancy at week 26

 Your baby

-Your baby now measures more than 30cm and weighs about 820g.
-They will start to put on a lot of fat and muscle from now, which will fill them out to look more like a newborn baby.
+Your baby will start to put on a lot of fat and muscle from now, which will help to fill them out.

 Your body

 As your baby grows, your centre of gravity is shifting.
-This means you might start walking differently and you might be quite clumsy.
-Take care not to trip over!
+This means you might start walking differently and you might feel a bit off balance.
+Take care not to trip over.

 From now and into the third trimester, you might start having some vivid dreams.
 That’s due to the pregnancy hormones and because your sleep is more disturbed.
 You might also find that because, for example, you need to get up to go to the toilet more often, you’re more likely to remember your dreams.